The Best Way To Store Your Mangoes

 Defrost mangoes by following one of the two methods:

-- If you’re in a hurry, fill a pot with lukewarm water and place the frozen mango container into the water.
-Keep the pot on the counter until the mango thaws.
+2. If you’re in a hurry, fill a pot with lukewarm water and place the frozen container into the water.
+Keep the pot on the counter until it thaws.

 How To Maintain The Nutritional Value of Mangoes While Storing

 While waiting for the mangoes to ripen, always keep them out of sunlight and away from a heat source like the stove.
-If the mango is cut up, store it in an airtight container and keep it inside the refrigerator.
+If it is cut up, store it in an airtight container and keep it inside the refrigerator.

 Mango Color and Ripeness/Storage

 There should never be green on a ripe mango.
-If the mangoes you’re storing have a fair amount of green coloring, it means the mango hasn’t ripened yet.
-While color is an indicator of ripeness, it’s not as important as the feel 6.
+If the ones you’re storing have a fair amount of green coloring, it means it hasn’t ripened yet.
+While color is an indicator of ripeness, it’s not as important as the feel4.

 Yellow mangoes start out green then gradually change to yellow as they ripen.
 But not all of them change color when being stored.
-This is because color defines the kind of mango, not the stage of ripeness 7.
+This is because color defines the kind of mango, not the stage of ripeness ((USDA: Mangos)).

-Hundreds of varieties of mangoes are grown throughout the world 8.
+Hundreds of varieties of mangoes are grown throughout the world5.
 However, the six varieties listed below are those most commonly found in the supermarkets.

-- Haden: These are red mangoes which have medium to large ovals.
+• Haden: These are red which have medium to large ovals.

 Except for the Honey, mangoes have a degree of firmness which is determined by the amount of fiber in each.